-Each year, since 2016, there has been at least one non-management employee at Haldimand County who exceeded the threshold due to circumstances surrounding temporary assignment(s) in the respective calendar year.
-In 2019, seven non-management employees were reported; in 2020, this number increased to eight.
+Each year, since 2016, there has been at least one non-management employee at Haldimand County who exceeded the threshold due to circumstances surrounding temporary assignment(s) and/or banked leave payouts in the respective calendar year.
+In 2020, eight non-management employees were reported; in 2021, this number increased to fourteen.
 Non-management staff identified exceeded the threshold for a variety of reasons, detailed as follows: